Skip to main content

 Traditional infrastructure priced for peak utilization wastes 60-80% of capacity during off-peak periods.
 AWS cost optimization strategies for education:

-Education technology demands infrastructure that scales for critical moments (enrollment, exams, live classes) while costing almost nothing during quiet periods.
-The combination of serverless architecture, AI capabilities, and purpose-built analytics makes AWS the natural choice for modern education platforms.
+Education platforms need infrastructure that scales hard for the moments that matter — enrollment, live classes, exam day — while costing almost nothing during quieter weeks.
+The combination of serverless architecture, generative AI on Bedrock, and purpose-built analytics makes AWS the natural fit for modern EdTech.

-Whether you are building a new EdTech product, migrating a legacy LMS to the cloud, or adding AI-powered features to an existing platform, our team brings the AWS expertise and education domain understanding to deliver results.
+Whether you are launching a new EdTech product, migrating a legacy LMS to the cloud, or layering AI tutors onto an existing platform, our team brings the AWS depth and education domain awareness to deliver results.